 He knows the difference between human flesh and a fish.
 He won’t chomp, really, Luís insisted.
 No pasa nada.

 We camped at Balneario Usa Yaku for two nights under a thatched roof beside a crystal clear river.
-Upon arrival just before dusk, Doña Nelva, the matron of the family who cares for the facility and which has lived on this land for generations, greeted us and recited their offering of amenities, regional cuisine, handicrafts, and natural medicines.
-She told us that the river had carried the name Usa Yaku, which she explained means river that is like hair, since ancient times, and asked us if we would have merienda, dinner, at the restaurant.
-She pointed to the vinyl banner that hung from the roof of the restaurant which welcomed the Vice President of Ecuador, who apparently had visited at some point.
-She urged us to enjoy the river in the last light of the evening while our freshly-caught, whole tilapias steamed inside a packet of banana leaves.
-When dinner was served, she shouted us out of the water and then sat and watched our every bite.
-It wasn’t solely for her own edification that I told her it was the most delicious I have ever eaten.
+Upon our arrival just before dusk, Doña Nelva— the matron of the family that has lived there for generations and who are legally recognized as its guardians in exchange for developing sustainable tourist infrastructure—greeted us and recited a menu of amenities, regional cuisine, handicrafts, and natural medicines.
+She told us that the river has carried the name Usa Yaku, river that is like hair, since ancient times, and asked if we would be having merienda, dinner, at the restaurant.
+As she asked, she pointed with pride to a new-looking vinyl banner strung across the roof of the restaurant, welcoming the Vice President of Ecuador.
+She urged us to enjoy the river in the last light of the evening while our freshly-caught, whole tilapias steamed within a packet of banana leaves.
+When dinner was served, she shouted us out of the water and then sat and watched us take each and every bite.
+And it wasn’t for her own edification that I told her it was the most delicious fish I have ever eaten.

 I couldn't help but laugh at her concern, and responded that we of course didn’t mind, and that we only wanted some eggs.

 Her words tumbled out laughingly, and as the old woman stood before us in her knee-high galoshes, I couldn’t help but be completely taken by her girlish charm.
-The earnestness of her desire to please and the uncertainty in her ability to appeal to our foreign tastes showed in her soft, deeply-creased face.
-I looked at Nathan, unsure of what was reasonable to ask of the only eatery in the tiny, poor hamlet of Usa Yaku, and of how to reassure her that she needn’t stand behind the ceremony she expected us to expect.
+Her earnest desire to please and uncertainty in her ability to appeal to our foreign tastes showed in her soft, deeply-creased face.
+I looked at Nathan, unsure of what was reasonable to ask of the only eatery in the tiny, poor hamlet of Usa Yaku, or of how to reassure her that she needn’t stand behind the ceremony she expected us to expect.